itsapaulblem/Cosys_Airsim_Exploration/README.md

 - 🛫 `/droneX/takeoff` - Weather-aware takeoff with safety checks
 - 🛬 `/droneX/land` - Smart landing with ground effect compensation

-## 🤖 AI Vision Systems Implementation
+## 2) AI Vision Systems Implementation

 ### **👁️ YOLO (You Only Look Once) v7 - Object Detection AI**

-YOLO is a **real-time object detection neural network** that can identify and locate multiple objects in images incredibly fast.
+YOLO is a real-time object detection neural network that can identify and locate multiple objects in images fast.

 **What is YOLOv7?**
-- Stands for "**You Only Look Once**" - Processes the whole image in one pass to detect all objects
+- Stands for "You Only Look Once" - Processes the whole image in one pass to detect all objects
-- **Improvement over older models** that scan multiple times
+- Improvement over older models that scan multiple times
-- **Used for Object Detection** of 80+ COCO dataset classes
+- Used for Object Detection of 80+ COCO dataset classes

 **How YOLO Works:**
-1. **Single Pass Detection**: Unlike traditional methods that scan images multiple times, YOLO analyzes the entire image once
+1. Single Pass Detection: Unlike traditional methods that scan images multiple times, YOLO analyzes the entire image once
-2. **Grid Division**: Divides image into a grid (e.g., 13x13 cells)
+2. Grid Division: Divides image into a grid (e.g., 13x13 cells)
-3. **Simultaneous Prediction**: Each grid cell predicts objects and their confidence scores
+3. Simultaneous Prediction: Each grid cell predicts objects and their confidence scores
-4. **Bounding Box Regression**: Precisely locates objects with rectangular boxes
+4. Bounding Box Regression: Precisely locates objects with rectangular boxes

 **YOLOv7 Decision Making - Confidence Scoring Formula:**